-- (c) the court is of the opinion that there are good reasons in the circumstances of the particular case for requiring the defendant's personal attendance and directs accordingly; or - (d) there are other matters to be dealt with on the same occasion for which the defendant's personal attendance is necessary or desirable. - (6) The court should give the parties a reasonable opportunity to object to the use of an audio visual link or an audio link under this Division (but may, if it is convenient to do so, use the link for the purpose of hearing the objection). - (7) In proceedings relating to an offence (other than proceedings to which subsection (4) applies), the prosecuting authority must object to the use by the court of an audio visual link or an audio link if requested to do so by- - (a) an alleged victim of the offence; or - (b) if an alleged victim of the offence- - (i) is a child-a parent or guardian of the alleged victim; or - (ii) is deceased or unable to represent himself or herself because of some physical or medical condition-a member of the alleged victim's immediate family. - (8) In subsection (7)-
+- (4) Subject to any other Act and any relevant rules of court, if a defendant is in custody prior to trial and facilities exist for dealing with proceedings by means of an audio visual link or audio link, the court may, if of the opinion that it is appropriate in the circumstances to do so, deal with the proceedings by audio visual link or audio link without requiring the personal attendance of the defendant. - (5) Without limiting the circumstances that a court may take into consideration for the purposes of subsection (4), if the proceeding is the defendant's first appearance before a court in connection with the charge or charges for which the defendant is in custody, the court must take into consideration whether or not the defendant is represented by a legal practitioner or has had the opportunity to obtain legal advice. - (6) The court should give the parties a reasonable opportunity to object to the use of an audio visual link or an audio link under this Division (but may, if it is convenient to do so, use the link for the purpose of hearing the objection). - (7) In proceedings relating to an offence (other than proceedings to which subsection (4) applies), the prosecuting authority must object to the use by the court of an audio visual link or an audio link if requested to do so by- - (a) an alleged victim of the offence; or - (b) if an alleged victim of the offence- - (i) is a child-a parent or guardian of the alleged victim; or - (ii) is deceased or unable to represent himself or herself because of some physical or medical condition-a member of the alleged victim's immediate family.

+(8) In subsection (7)-